Monday, March 24, 2025

 Like this blog on Facebook | My YouTube videos

-After stepping from my SUV, I wonder: “How’d this battlefield almost become an industrial solar farm?”
+After stepping from my SUV, I wonder: How did this battlefield almost become an industrial solar farm?

 Gloomy-gray skies threaten rain, but they’re mostly bluffing.
 So, too, was Nathan Bedford Forrest on Dec.
-19, 1862, when “The Wizard of the Saddle” sent soldiers barreling into Midwesterners in and near the cemetery.
-The frigid, unforgiving night before the fighting and killing, Union soldiers spied campfires of Forrest’s soldiers off in the distance — a large, brown and white historical sign marks that area — so their commander forbade fires.
+19, 1862, when “The Wizard of the Saddle” sent his soldiers barreling into Midwesterners in and around the cemetery.
+The frigid, unforgiving night before the fighting, Union soldiers spied the campfires of Forrest’s men off in the distance — a large brown-and-white historical sign marks that area — so their commander forbade fires.

-“Mortified,” 43rd Colonel Adolph Engelmann, a Bavarian-born Mexican War veteran, wrote later about his order.
+“Mortified,” wrote Col. Adolph Engelmann of the 43rd Illinois, a Bavarian-born Mexican War veteran, reflecting later on his order.

-The Confederate cavalry’s attack, a feint by Forrest because he had more important business elsewhere, came at daybreak the next morning.
+The Confederate cavalry’s attack — a feint by Forrest, who had more important business elsewhere — came at daybreak the next morning.

 After the four-hour fight, Engelmann’s outnumbered soldiers retreated toward Jackson.
 The Battle of Salem Cemetery, of course, was no Antietam, Gettysburg or Cold Harbor.
-Casualties numbered perhaps 20 killed, wounded or missing on the Rebels’ side.
+Casualties numbered perhaps 20 killed, wounded or missing on the Confederate side.
 The U.S. Army, meanwhile, suffered six wounded and two killed.
-But mommas and poppas — from Tennessee and Mississippi to Illinois and elsewhere — mourned just the same.
+But mothers and fathers — from Tennessee and Mississippi to Illinois and beyond — mourned just the same.

-11th Illinois Cavalry private Adam Kehl of Company A, a blacksmith before the war, was among those killed that wintry day.
-He was the unmarried son of Rosina and Sebastian Kehl, who hailed from Hesse, Germany and settled in Peoria.
-Adam paid for his parents’ passage from the Old Country.
+Private Adam Kehl of Company A, 11th Illinois Cavalry — a blacksmith before the war — was among those killed that wintry day.
+The unmarried son of Rosina and Sebastian Kehl, who hailed from Hesse, Germany, Adam had paid for his parents’ passage from the Old Country.
 A bullet to the chest sent him to his grave before they arrived in America.

-“They came to the United States with the expectation of receiving assistance from their … son,” a friend of the family noted.
+“They came to the United States with the expectation of receiving assistance from their … son,” a family friend noted.

 I don’t know where Private Kehl rests today.
-Perhaps he has a marker in the national cemetery in Nashville — the U.S. government recovered thousands of remains of Union soldiers following the war.
-Or perhaps his bones lie in an unmarked grave in a field or woods near Cotton Grove Road.
+Perhaps he lies in the national cemetery in Nashville — the U.S. government recovered thousands of Union remains after the war.
+Or perhaps his bones lie in an unmarked grave in a field or stand of woods near Cotton Grove Road.

 SOURCES